goFrendiAsgard/zaruba/docs/concept.md

       ports: 3000
 ```

-`core.startService` will automatically put port-checking into your `check` command for you.
+`zrbStartApp` will automatically put port-checking into your `check` command for you.

 ## 🐳 Docker Task